HDBAPro/cgmsim/README.md

 Random effects
 ==============
-Since random number generators produce very jumpy values with various distributions between defined limits, I preferred trying a smoother noise function curve.
-Using a one-dimensional perlin-noise generator, an array of 288 values __*(perlin.json)*__ is produced each night at midnight by __*perlin.js*__.
-Each gets a timestamp in 5 minute increments.
+Since random number generators produce very jumpy values with various distributions between defined limits, I preferred trying a smoother, more "organic" noise function curve.
+Using a one-dimensional perlin-noise generator, an array of 17 * 17 = 289 values __*(perlin.json)*__ is produced each night at midnight by __*perlin.js*__.
+Each value gets a timestamp in 5 minute increments.
 Read more about perlin noise here: https://github.com/andrewrk/node-perlin-noise#readme.
 Every five minutes, as the next SGV value is computed, the latest perlin noise value in the last 5 minutes is taken into account.

 Mechanics of the simulator